frizzoGG/ignite-essentials-developer-training/README.md

 4. [Register the cluster](https://www.gridgain.com/docs/control-center/latest/clusters#adding-clusters) with Control Center using the token.

-## Creating Media Store Schema and Loading Data
+## D. Creating Media Store Schema and Loading Data

 Now you need to create a Media Store schema and load the cluster with sample data.
 Use SQLLine tool to achieve that: